-1. Loosen the clamp that secures the air filter element in place.
+1. Loosen the latches that secure the air filter cover in place.

 - 2. Carefully separate the two halves of the air filter housing. - 3.
-Remove the air filter element from the open end of the air filter housing.
+Remove the air filter element from the housing.

-- 4. Install a new air filter element, ensuring the arrow on the top half of the air filter housing lines up with the notch on the bottom half of air filter housing.
-Be careful not to crimp the filter element edges between the air filter housing.
+- 4. Install a new air filter element Be careful not to crimp the filter element edges between the air filter housing.
 This could cause filter damage and allow unmetered air to enter the engine if not properly seated. - 5.
-Replace the two halves of the air filter housing and secure the clamp.
+Replace the air filter cover to the housing and secure the latches.